Daniel-Ioannou/flutter_country_picker/README.md

 * `onSelect`: Called when a country is selected.
 The country picker passes the new value to the callback (required)
 * `onClosed`: Called when CountryPicker is dismissed, whether a country is selected or not (optional).
 * `showPhoneCode`: Can be used to show phone code before the country name.
 * `searchAutofocus` Can be used to initially expand virtual keyboard
+* `showWorldWide` An optional argument for showing "World Wide" option at the beginning of the list
 * `countryListTheme`: Can be used to customize the country list's bottom sheet and widgets that lie within it. (optional).
   ```Dart
   showCountryPicker(